PistonDevelopers/Piston-Tutorials/getting-started/readme.md

 Parts of the Piston project depend on native C libraries.
-For example, in order to display a window and hook it up to an OpenGL context, we can use either GLFW or SDL2 as the implementation of our windowing system.
+For example, in order to display a window and hook it up to an OpenGL context, we can use either GLFW or SDL2 as the implementation of the windowing system.

-The rest of this tutorial uses GLFW for windowing, so we will need to install its native library.
+The rest of this tutorial uses GLFW for windowing, so we will need to install the GLFW native library.

 ### GLFW on OSX

-If you use [Homebrew](http://brew.sh), this is as simple as `brew install homebrew/versions/glfw3 static`.
+If you use [Homebrew](http://brew.sh), installing GLFW is as simple as `brew install --static homebrew/versions/glfw3`.
 That's it.
-You're done.
+Done.

-Otherwise, follow the steps for setting it up on Linux.
+Otherwise, follow the steps under [GLFW on Linux](#glfw-on-linux)

 Honestly, it's probably easier to just install Homebrew and then follow the homebrew instructions.